-Heroin withdrawal is a dangerous medical condition that can occur when one stops using heroin after a prolonged period of use and addiction.
+Heroin withdrawal is a dangerous medical condition that can occur when someone stops using heroin after a prolonged period of use and addiction.
 Heroin withdrawal can cause mild to severe withdrawal symptoms and should always be attempted with the guidance of a doctor or addiction specialist.
-Symptoms generally peak after three to five days of withdrawal from heroin and can range from mild to severe.
-In some cases, symptoms of heroin withdrawal can even be post-acute.
-Avenues Recovery provides an in depth overview below on heroin withdrawal and its effects.
+Avenues Recovery, a nationwide leader in addiction rehabilitation, provides an in-depth overview on heroin withdrawal and its effects.

 Heroin addiction can completely overpower one’s body.
 The more a person uses heroin, the more they develop a tolerance to the substance.
 Drug tolerance occurs when a person needs a higher or more frequent dose to feel “high”.
 Complete dependence on heroin is the most severe problem caused by continued use.
-People who are addicted to heroin and try stopping abruptly may experience severe heroin withdrawal symptoms.
+People who are addicted to heroin and try to stop abruptly may experience severe heroin withdrawal symptoms.
 Heroin’s powerful withdrawal symptoms necessitate the use of medical drug detox to successfully overcome addiction.
-Many who are fighting heroin addiction find themselves relapsing to avoid these painful symptoms.
+Many people who fight heroin addiction find themselves relapsing to avoid these painful symptoms.

 Heroin Withdrawal Symptoms

 Since heroin is an opiate drug that impedes the functions of the central nervous system, heroin withdrawal symptoms will be the opposite of the drug’s intoxicating effects.
-For instance, heroin reduces a person’s heartrate and induces euphoria.
-As such, during heroin withdrawal, they will instead experience a rapid heart rate and a low mood, among other symptoms.
+For instance, heroin reduces a person’s heart rate and induces euphoria.
+As such, during heroin withdrawal, they will experience a rapid heart rate and a low mood, among other symptoms.

 - Chills